-Any taxi (black cab) or minicab driver, or minicab company who refuses a fare, or charges an additional fee because a passenger has an assistance dog faces prosecution by Transport for London (TfL) and the possible loss of their licence.
+Any taxi (black cab) or private hire (minicab) driver, or minicab company who refuses a fare, or charges an additional fee because a passenger has an assistance dog risks prosecution and the possible loss of their licence.

-If you have an assistance dog and are refused a journey or charged more, please report this to TfL (see below).
+If you have an assistance dog and are refused a journey or charged more, please report this to us.
 All complaints will be fully investigated.

-TfL has produced this animated guide to assistance dogs.
-It reminds drivers that assistance dogs should be carried with their owners in all private hire vehicles, for no extra charge.
+We have produced an animated guide to assistance dogs.
+It reminds drivers that assistance dogs should be carried with their owners in all private hire vehicles, at no extra charge.

-If you experience a problem with assistance dogs when using taxi or minicab services in London, please let us know by contacting us:
+If you experience a problem with assistance dogs when using taxi or private hire services in London, please let us know by contacting us:

-More information in the leaflet below.
+There's more information on travelling with an assistance dog in a taxi or private hire vehicle in this leaflet.
 You can get braille versions of this leaflet, and the driver information leaflet on assistance dogs, by emailing us.